mrookiiheya-arch/kotodama-os/README.md

 ## Communication Policy

-**Inquiry handling**
+### Inquiry Handling
-To avoid misunderstandings and ensure proper information control, **initial communication is handled by email only** (no calls, in-person meetings, or online meetings).
+To ensure clarity and prevent miscommunication, initial communication is handled via email only (no calls or meetings at the first stage).

-**NDA (Non-Disclosure Agreement)**
-Kotodama OS has characteristics such that **even high-level sharing may lead to unintended reproduction or imitation**.
-Therefore, any detailed information sharing is based on a **mutual NDA**.
+### NDA (Non-Disclosure Agreement)
+Detailed implementation materials and architectural specifics are shared selectively under mutual NDA.
-Once an NDA is in place, I can share available materials via email **within the agreed scope** (scope and level of detail adjusted case by case).
+The scope and level of detail are adjusted case by case upon discussion.

 ---